-Also, some folks like to vary the recipe by adding more herbs than just dill – it can be easily customized to be what tastes best for your family.
-Check out the comments below, folks like to vary this recipe lots of ways.
+Also, some folks like to vary the recipe by adding more herbs than just dill.
+It can be easily customized to be what tastes best for your family.
+Check out the comments below, folks like to vary this recipe in lots of ways.

 I hope you enjoy this salad too!

 - 1 large onion (halved and sliced into thin rings)